 Beyond the classroom

 Learning continues beyond the classroom walls and the school day at SAS.
 One of the advantages of having such a large campus is that students can go on a field trip to its outdoor rainforest without even leaving the school grounds!
 As well as having this living science lab, SAS uses areas such as the high school garden for outdoor exploration and learning.

-All students from elementary through to high school starts at 8am and finish at 3pm; nursery classes finish earlier at 1pm.
+All students from elementary through to high school start at 8am and finish at 3pm; nursery classes finish earlier at 1pm.

-When you have around 4,000 students walking around campus, it’s more important than ever to make feel children feel welcome, safe and included.
+When you have around 4,000 students walking around campus, it’s more important than ever to make children feel welcome, safe, and included.
 Students who don't feel a personal connection to one or more teachers can lack the sense of community that smaller schools in Singapore provide.